compulim/til/README.md

 - If a HD/4K UVC is connected via USB 2.0, it will not announce availability of 1920x1080 YUV2 and formats that requires bandwidth of USB 3.1
 - VLC is better at controlling audio buffering than ffmpeg/ffplay

+### Play Elgato HD60 X on a Raspberry Pi

+Elgato HD60 X is using standard 1920x1080 YUYV (4:2:2) so it is supported by `v4l2` without any extra drivers.
+Tested to work under Raspberry Pi Lite OS (Bookworm).

+This is more-or-less *convert* UVC into HDMI.
+Using 1920x1080 (HDMI) to output to ATEM Mini Pro, should be good for 3840x2160 (4K).
+So I can play Xbox in 4K while streaming RTMP via ATEM Mini Pro at HD, turning Elgato HD60 X and Raspberry Pi 4 essentially a HDMI splitter.

+Put this under `crontab` with `@reboot /home/pi/playback.sh`.

 ```sh
 cvlc \
   v4l2:///dev/video0:width=1920:height=1080:chroma=YUYV &